A Culture of Inclusion

 Clorox has no tolerance for discrimination of any kind.
 We recognize that certain communities (including Black, Asian and others) still face a reality where systemic barriers prevent people from realizing their full potential.
 As a people-centered company committed to our values, we will fight for a fair and just world, one where there’s no question that Black Lives Matter and that everyone deserves to be treated fairly.
 We stand beside all of our communities to confront the systemic racial injustices that have plagued our nation for generations.

 In addition to driving inclusion and diversity within our own organization, we advocate for a more respectful and inclusive world beyond our walls.
 This includes supporting Black businesses in our communities, engaging Black youth who represent our future, and working to accelerate access to criminal justice reform.
-It includes consciously working to diversity experience, gender and thought within our supplier base through our supplier diversity program and report progress in our integrated annual report.
+It includes consciously working to diversify experience, gender and thought within our supplier base through our supplier diversity program and report progress in our integrated annual report.
 This program identifies, advocates and tracks our spending with minority, women, service-disabled and veteran-owned business enterprises, as well as gay, lesbian, bisexual and transgender business owners in the U.S. and Puerto Rico.
 Clorox is an active member of such organizations as the National Minority Supplier Development Council and Women’s Business Enterprise National Council, and we are focused on continuing to advocate for supplier diversity in our industry.

 Our commitment to diversity is also reflected in how we engage with our business partners, as guided by our Business Partner Code of Conduct.
 In our Code, we encourage all those who do business with us – including direct suppliers of goods, service providers, consultants, distributors, licensees, joint ventures, contractors and temporary workers – to demonstrate a commitment to building and maintaining a diverse workforce.